Fysics-AI/FysicsWorld/README.md

 1. Download the full FysicsWorld dataset from [here](https://huggingface.co/datasets/Fysics-AI/FysicsWorld).
 2. Run inference using your model on the provided questions.
-3. Format the model responses according to the required [submission format]().
+3. Format the model responses according to the required [submission format](https://github.com/Fysics-AI/FysicsWorld/blob/main/eval/submission_format.json).
-4. Send the formatted responses to [us](jiangyue23@m.fudan.edu.cn).
+4. Send the formatted responses to *t1.jiangyue@outlook.com*.
 We will periodically update the corresponding scores on the leaderboard.

 ## 📈 Experimental Results